ESKehler/book-shelver/README.md

 Desktop & Mobile via a web facing version.

 ### Potential Issues:
 Image compressors really do not like long thin images.
 Could this be a potential problem?
+What about using transparent pngs?

 Ditto on resizing the scanned images of book spines.
 Possibly work with the publishers to get a digital representation format that is scalable.
 Ray tracing??